 In 2013, Stop It Now! received $500,000 from the Oak Foundation “to provide core support to build organisational capacity.”
 In other words, time to take this program to scale and get this vital information disseminated nationally and globally.

-VNA Foundation: On a smaller scale, the Chicago Children’s Advocacy Center also received $50,000 from the VNA Foundation in 2014 for the purpose of addressing “the critical need for victims of child sexual abuse and their families to access mental health services in a timely manner.”
+On a smaller grantmaking scale, nursing and other health funders sometimes provide support for efforts to address various forms of gender-based violence.
+For example, the Chicago Children’s Advocacy Center received $50,000 from the VNA Foundation in 2014 for the purpose of addressing “the critical need for victims of child sexual abuse and their families to access mental health services in a timely manner.”